corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 ### Open fundraising

 The founder can offer shares at a certain price to the public.
-If they want to do so, the platform deploys a ContinuousFundraising contract and transfers ownership to the founder.
+If they want to do so, the platform deploys a PublicOffer contract and transfers ownership to the founder.

-Afterwards, the founder grants a token minting allowance to the ContinuousFundraising contract, enabling it to mint shares.
+Afterwards, the founder grants a token minting allowance to the PublicOffer contract, enabling it to mint shares.

 In order to buy tokens, investors must grant an allowance in payment currency and execute the deal() function.
 This will transfer the payment to the receiver selected by the founder and mint tokens to the investor.